Vets-Who-Code/Prework/modules/javascript-basics.md

 let quotient = y / x; // 2
 ```

+### Strings
-* Strings: Strings are used to represent text in JavaScript.
+Strings are used to represent text in JavaScript.
 You can declare strings using single or double quotes.
-Here are a few examples:
+Examples:

 ```javascript
 let greeting = "Hello, World!";
 let name = "Alice";
 ```

+### Arrays
-* Arrays: Arrays are used to store a collection of data.
+Arrays are used to store a collection of data.
 You can create arrays using square brackets and separate the values with commas.
-Here are a few examples:
+Example:

 ```javascript
 let numbers = [1, 2, 3, 4, 5];

 console.log(numbers[2]); // Access the third element (3)
 ```

+### String and Array Methods
-* String/Array methods: JavaScript provides many built-in methods for working with strings and arrays.
-Here are a few examples:
+JavaScript provides many built-in methods for working with strings and arrays.
+Examples:

 ```javascript
 // String methods